mschachner/the-tour/README.md

 - **Pebble Beach Golf Links**: Iconic oceanside course
 - **Augusta National**: Home of The Masters
 - **St Andrews Old Course**: The birthplace of golf
+- **Search Public Database**: Quickly find new courses online.
+  Simply start typing a course name in the selector and matching courses from the public database will appear.

 #### Creating Custom Courses
 1. Select "Create Custom Course" during setup